 Can anything be done about it?

-The first thing you can do is to start putting each first — after the Lord.
-In our Marriage Counseling practice we hear story after story telling us how things were wonderful and then all of a sudden there was the admission (or catching a spouse) in an affair.
-When you step back and look at the chronology it becomes apparent that it didn’t happen “suddenly.”
+The first thing you can do is to start putting each other first — after the Lord.
+In our Marriage Counseling practice, we hear story after story telling us how things were wonderful and then all of a sudden there was the admission (or catching a spouse) in an affair.
+When you step back and look at the chronology, it becomes apparent that it didn’t happen “suddenly.”
 Things were not as wonderful as one spouses might have thought.
 Marriages don’t go from Heaven to Hell overnight.

 There are numerous outside influences in marriages, and it is extremely important to protect your relationship from distractions and external attacks.